Do Go On - 397 - Aviator Charles Kingsford Smith

 Yes.

-And again, would you believe, from Nepean in Ontario, Canada,
+And again, would you believe,

-a place until moments ago I'd never heard of,
+A place until moments ago I'd never heard of.

-it's Samantha Hollingshead.
+It's Samantha Hollingshead.

 Samantha Hollingshead.

-It's great to see you from Nepean.
+It's great to see him from Navajo.

 How does he do it?

-Thank you so much, Samantha, Sophie, Alex, Dominic, Tara, Jake,
+Thank you so much, Samantha, Sophie, Alex, Dominic, Tara, Jake, Roy, Craig, Brighton, Jake, Sophie, Anne and Sarah.

 Welcome into the clubs.